val-beresneva/GitDocs/src/snapshotting/notes.md

 When copying notes during a rewrite, what to do if the target commit already has a note.
 Must be one of `overwrite`, `concatenate`, `cat_sort_uniq`, or `ignore`.
 This overrides the `core.rewriteMode` setting.

-`GIT_NOTES_REWRITE_REF`
-When rewriting commits, which notes to copy from the original to the rewritten commit.
-Must be a colon-delimited list of refs or globs.

 If not set in the environment, the list of notes to copy depends on the `notes.rewrite.<command>` and `notes.rewriteRef` settings.